goliksa/Python/README.md

-# Python-self-study
+# Python
-I decided to collect all my Python scripts files which I made during my  self-studying.
+I decided to collect all my Python scripts files which I made